GovtBlockchainAssoc/SteemGateway/README.md

 # SteemGateway
 The bridge between the core PoA Ethereum Blockchain and the Steem blockchain

 Cross-blockchain token is complete!

+Current version uses TestToken Ethereum contract and your Ganache local blockchain.
+You will need the OpenZeppelin CLI to load the contract on Ganache (and to call it for the Ethereum to Steem transfer).

+Next version will use the CBToken Ethereum Contract and the Azure PoA blockchain with an option to fall back to Ganache.
+There will be a DApp for the Ethereum to Steem transfer, again with. an option to fall back to Ganache.

   To Transfer from Ethereum to Steem

-    Use Ethereum Contract CBToken
+    Use Ethereum Contract
       Current
         To = <Ethereum cold storage wallet>
         Memo = Steem
-      Future
+      Next
         To = <Ethereum cold storage wallet>
         Blockchain = Steem
         CBAddress = Steem Name